petterek/blitzDb/README.md

 ## TODO:
-- [ ] Support for ASYNC the base interface IDBCommand does not support Async methods.
+- [x] Support for ASYNC the base interface IDBCommand does not support Async methods.
 Need to use SQLClient directly.
 Should we do this?
+  - This is implemented in the SQLServer spesific version of BlitzDb
+  - Not possible to do it in the generic version.
 - [ ]